 CNAM may be displayed when:

-You place an outbound call from a US phone number.
+You place an outbound call from a US phone number that has completed A2P 10DLC registration.

 The recipient’s carrier supports CNAM lookup.